Importance sampling squared for Bayesian inference in latent variable models

 \subsubsection{Implementation details}

-We calculate the likelihood \eqref{eq:gmnllik} by integrating out the vector of latent variables for each individual separately and follow different approaches for the MIXL and GMNL models.
+We estimate the likelihood \eqref{eq:gmnllik} by integrating out the vector of latent variables for each individual separately using different approaches for the MIXL and GMNL models.
 For the MIXL model, we combine the efficient importance sampling (EIS) method of \cite{ZR2007} with the defensive sampling approach of \cite{Hesterberg1995}.
 The importance density is the two component defensive mixture

-where $h^\text{EIS}(x_i|y_{i1},\ldots,y_{iT})$ is a multivariate Gaussian importance density obtained using the EIS.
-We use the multivariate Gaussian EIS implementation of \cite{KLS3}, which substantially reduces the computing time for obtaining the importance density ($\tau_0$).
-Following \cite{Hesterberg1995}, the inclusion of the natural sampler $p(x_i)$ in the mixture ensures that the importance weights are bounded.
+where $h^\text{EIS}(x_i|y_{i1},\ldots,y_{iT})$ is a multivariate Gaussian importance density obtained using EIS.
+Following \cite{Hesterberg1995}, including the natural sampler $p(x_i)$ in the mixture ensures that the importance weights are bounded.
 We set the mixture weight as $\pi=0.5$.
 For the GMNL model, we follow \cite{fklw2010} and use the model density $p(x_i)$ as an importance sampler.
 We implement this simpler approach for the GMNL model because the occurrence of large values of $\lambda_i$ causes the defensive mixture estimates of the log-likelihood to be pronouncedly right skewed in this case.